Skip to content

 How Your MBTI Personality and Color Influences Your Interior Design Styles

-Imagine stepping into a room that instantly makes you feel at peace as if it was designed just for you.
-The colors, the layout, the decor—all harmonize perfectly with your inner world.
+Imagine stepping into a space that feels exactly like you, where every color, every piece of furniture, and every corner feels like it was designed with your soul in mind.
 This isn’t a coincidence; it’s the magic of combining the Myers-Briggs Type Indicator (MBTI) with the psychology of color in interior design.

 What is the MBTI Personality?